 El Born is also the neighbourhood with the highest density of architecture and gastronomy within walking distance of each other — the Casa Batlló visit guide and IKOYA are both reachable from the same afternoon route.

-Ají: The One Hidden Behind a Staircase
+Ají, The One Hidden Behind a Staircase

 Ají scores 9.4/10 on TheFork — one of the highest ratings of any Japanese restaurant in the city.
 It is located behind a staircase near the Casino de Barcelona in Vila Olímpica, which explains why it remains largely unknown outside the local food circuit.